Introduction

 DNS and Network Attacks

 DNS tunneling is a technique used by attackers to bypass network security by encapsulating non-DNS traffic within DNS packets.
+This technique is often used by malicious actors to facilitate data theft and exfiltration of sensitive information.
 In a DNS spoofing attack, a hacker alters DNS records to send traffic to a fake or spoofed website.

 Using deception technology can help detect threats by creating decoys across the network to observe attackers’ plans and techniques.